TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms July warmer than average, year to date 3rd warmest for Lower 48 Record heat hits parts of South, East and Alaska AROUND NOAA // International report confirms Earth is hot and getting hotter Mass die-off of corals and other invertebrates underway in Gulf of Mexico sanctuary 3 things to like about DSCOVR, your new space weather satellite
+Enter Search Terms Atlantic hurricane season still expected to be strongest since 2012 Forecasters now expect 70-percent chance of 12–17 named storms AROUND NOAA // July warmer than average, year to date 3rd warmest for Lower 48 International report confirms Earth is hot and getting hotter Mass die-off of corals and other invertebrates underway in Gulf of Mexico sanctuary

 *   About our agency
 *   News and features